 Aspen is a rewarding place to visit even if it didn’t host internationally fawned-over skiing.
 This western Colorado mountain town is a place of great political and cultural importance.

-It’s home to the Aspen Institute, an international nonprofit think tank, the Aspen Music Festival and School, and the Aspen Art Museum, a 33,000-square-foot, four-level building known for showcasing drawings, paintings, sculptures, multimedia installations, and electronic media from pioneering contemporary artists.
+It’s home to the Aspen Institute, an international nonprofit think tank, the Aspen Music Festival & School, and the Aspen Art Museum, a 33,000-square-foot, the four-level building known for showcasing drawings, paintings, sculptures, multimedia installations, and electronic media from pioneering contemporary artists.

 For beer-loving non-skiers, Aspen Brewery is a spot that shouldn’t be missed.
 From delectable seasonal pours to unique barrel-aged selections, you’ll love knocking a couple back at their tap house.
 After a drink or two, a massage can do wonders, which is great since Aspen is home to a couple of world-renowned spas.